 "I am free to express my emotions at work".

-A score of 1 will correspond to a very bad score and 5 to a good score.
+A score of 1 will correspond to a very critical score and 5 to a good score.

 Similarly, it is recommended to avoid marking a positive evolution; this would also risk reversing the reading of the scale.